Nearly 10% of the world's population live in extreme poverty

 - existing on less than $1.90 a day

 Extreme poverty is classed as those living on less than $1.90 per day.
-In 2017, that was 9.2% of the global population - or 689 million people, according to The World Bank.
-1 in 4 live on less than $3.20 a day.
+In 2017, that was nearly 10% of the global population - or 689 million people, according to The World Bank.
+1 in 4 were living on less than $3.20 a day.

 Research has shown that small businesses can be a powerful tool to fight poverty.
 The problem among the poor is always start-up cash.